Voiceflow, which allows anyone to make voice apps without coding, raises $3.5 million – TechCrunch

 But when the Storyflow community got ahold of what the team had built, they very quickly wanted to use it to build their own voice apps — not just interactive stories.

-“That’s when the lightbulb went off for us,” notes Ream.
+“That’s when the light bulb went off for us,” notes Ream.
 “This could easily be the central platform for building voice apps, and not necessarily interactive children’s stories.
 The pivot was very easy,” he says.
 “All we had to do was change our name from Storyflow to Voiceflow.”

-The platform, officially launched in November, and today has over 7,500 customers who have published some 250 voice apps using its tools.
+The platform officially launched in November, and today has more than 7,500 customers who have published some 250 voice apps using its tools.

 Voiceflow is designed to be non-technical for those who don’t know how to code.
 For example, its two basic block types are “speak” and “choice.”
 Its blocks are organized on the screen through drag-and-drop, as users design the flow of their app.
 For more technical users, an advanced section allows you to add logic and variables — but it’s still entirely visual.